 Does palm oil production harm animals?

-- In just 75 years, 80% of Sumatran elephants have been wiped out; Greenpeace attributes this to palm oil companies: they have been tearing down the Indonesian rainforest, the elephants’ habitat, to facilitate more plantations.
+In just 75 years, 80 percent of Sumatran elephants have been wiped out.
+Greenpeace attributes this to palm oil companies.
+They have been tearing down the Indonesian rainforest, the elephants’ habitat, to facilitate more plantations.

-- Palm oil development allows easy access for poachers into exposed habitats that have been cleared for plantations.
-As the result, it is estimated that the Sumatran tiger population will be extinct in fewer than three years.
+Palm oil development allows easy access for poachers into exposed habitats that have been cleared for plantations.
+As a result, it is estimated that the Sumatran tiger population will be extinct in fewer than three years.

 Does palm oil production harm humans?

-- According to Eco-Nightmare, “[p]alm oil is now cheap because of poor environmental practices and labor abuses.”
-Palm oil ranks among the U.S. Department of Labor’s top four worst industries for forced and child labour.
+According to Eco-Nightmare, “[p]alm oil is now cheap because of poor environmental practices and labor abuses.”
+Palm oil ranks among the U.S. Department of Labor’s top four worst industries for forced and child labor.

-- Palm oil is also damaging in terms of health: one tablespoon of palm oil contains 55% of the daily recommendation of saturated fat.
+Palm oil is also damaging in terms of health.
+One tablespoon of palm oil contains 55 percent of the daily recommendation of saturated fat.

 Does palm oil production harm the planet?

-- The industry’s excessive and poorly regulated use of toxic fertilisers and chemicals contaminates the soil, groundwater and crops while tonnes of untreated palm oil-mill effluent is discharged into rivers and seeps into the terrain.
+The industry’s excessive and poorly regulated use of toxic fertilizers and chemicals contaminates the soil, groundwater, and crops while tonnes of untreated palm oil mill effluent is discharged into rivers and seeps into the terrain.

-- Palm oil is also increasingly used for biodeisel production.
+Palm oil is also increasingly used for biodiesel production.
 According to the New York Times, “[t]he production of biofuels, long a cornerstone of the quest for greener energy, may sometimes create more harmful emissions than fossil fuels, scientific studies are finding.”

 So, should we palm it off?

-- Hawthorne suggests, “urge companies to adopt better practices or adandon palm oil all together” (this really might be worthwhile – 40% of Earth Balance’s customer feedback is about palm, which has inspired them work on palm-free products!).
-One Green Planet has a detailed list on how you can help.
+Hawthorne suggests, “urge companies to adopt better practices or adandon palm oil altogether.”
+(This really might be worthwhile.
+Forty percent of Earth Balance’s customer feedback is about palm, which has inspired them to work on palm-free products.)